ksahlin/strobemers/README.md

 # StrobeMap (C++)

+The tool `StrobeMap` is a program which roughly has the same interface as `MUMmer`. `StrobeMap` takes a reference and query file in multi-fasta or fastq format.
+It produces NAMs (Non-overlapping Approximate Matches) between the queries and references and outputs them in a format simular to nucmer/MUMmer.
+See [preprint](https://doi.org/10.1101/2021.01.28.428549) for definition of NAMs.

 ## Installation

-You can acquire precompiled binaries for Linux and Mac OSx from [here](https://github.com/ksahlin/strobemers/tree/main/strobemers_cpp/binaries).
+`StrobeMap` is available through [bioconda](https://bioconda.github.io/recipes/strobemap/README.html#package-strobemap).
+You can also acquire precompiled binaries for Linux and Mac OSx from [here](https://github.com/ksahlin/strobemers/tree/main/strobemers_cpp/binaries).
 For example, for linux, simply do

 ```
 wget https://github.com/ksahlin/strobemers/raw/main/strobemers_cpp/binaries/Linux/StrobeMap-0.0.2